DancingTomato/DancingTomato/README.md

 ### 🍅🎵🍅🎵🍅

+I'm not really sure if it works...

+## Is this headline?

+Yeah looks like it

+# あ
+What else I can do?
+I've never done any programming or anything like that, so I really don't know about this kind of thing...

+In Japan, the last few years have seen the rise of virtual idols and virtual youtubers.
+In recent years, people have been communicating more and more online.
+People can become completely different people online.
+I'm not sure if this topic has anything to do with creative computing though.

 <!--
 **DancingTomato/DancingTomato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.